kedro-org/kedro/docs/source/starters/index.md

-# New project tools
+# New project tools (title TBD)
 As you saw from the [First steps](../get_started/new_project.md) section, once you have [set up Kedro](../get_started/install.md), you can use `kedro new` to create a basic Kedro project containing project directories and basic code, which you can configure depending on the tooling and example code you need.

-There are several ways to create a new Kedro project, which the pages in this section describe in detail.
+There are options to the code you include when you create a new Kedro project, which the pages in this section describe in detail.

 ```{toctree}
 :maxdepth: 1